1939 Nazi rally at Madison Square Garden

 On February 20, 1939, a Nazi rally took place at Madison Square Garden, organized by the German American Bund.
 More than 20,000 people attended, and Fritz Julius Kuhn was a featured speaker.
-The Bund billed the event, which took place two days before George Washington's Birthday, as a pro-"Americanism" rally; the stage at the event featured a huge portrait of George Washington with swastikas on each side.
-Approximately 100,000 anti-Nazi counter-protesters gathered outside and on three occasions attempted to break through lines of police officers guarding the rally.
+The Bund billed the event, which took place two days before George Washington's Birthday, as a pro-"Americanism" rally; the stage at the event featured a huge portrait of George Washington with swastikas on each side of it.
+Anti-Nazi counter-protesters gathered outside and on three occasions, they attempted to break through the lines of police officers who were guarding the rally.

 The power of the Bund rapidly declined after the rally.
-This was not due to the outbreak of World War II, but due to Kuhn being imprisoned for embezzlement by the end of the year and his successors being prosecuted for espionage.
+This was not due to the outbreak of World War II, instead, it was due to Kuhn's imprisonment for embezzlement by the end of the year and his successors' prosecution for espionage.

 Background

 The German American Bund was a pro-Hitler organization in the United States before American involvement in World War II around 1939/1941.
 The group promoted Nazi propaganda in the United States, combining Nazi and American patriotic imagery.

-The largely decentralized Bund was active in several regions; still, it attracted support only from a minority of German Americans, both immigrants and naturalized American citizens.
-However, the Bund was the most influential of several pro-Nazi German groups in the United States in the 1930s; others included the Deutsch-Amerikanischen Wirtschafts-Ausschuss (German-American Economic Committee), Teutonia Society and Friends of New Germany, also known as the Hitler Club.
-Alongside allied groups, such as the Christian Front, these organizations were anti-semitic.
+The largely decentralized Bund was active in several regions; still, it only attracted support from a minority of German Americans, both immigrants and naturalized American citizens.
+However, the Bund was the most influential of several pro-Nazi German groups in the United States in the 1930s; other groups included the Deutsch-Amerikanischen Wirtschafts-Ausschuss (German-American Economic Committee), Teutonia Society and Friends of New Germany, also known as the Hitler Club.
+Alongside allied groups, such as the Christian Front, these organizations were antisemitic.

-The pro-Nazi organizations in the U.S. were countered by a number of anti-Nazi organizations led by American Jews with other political activists and humanitarians who opposed Hitlerism and supported an anti-Nazi boycott of German goods since 1933, when Hitler and the Nazi Party came to power in Germany.
+The activities of the pro-Nazi organizations in the U.S. were countered by the activities of a number of anti-Nazi organizations which were led by American Jews along with other political activists and humanitarians who opposed Hitlerism and supported an anti-Nazi boycott of German goods since 1933, when Hitler and the Nazi Party rose to power in Germany.
 The Joint Boycott Committee held a rally at Madison Square Garden two years before in 1937.